SSC-2016/labs/README.md

 # lab 1.
 27-28 September

-The topic this week's lab is [access rights in *nix OSes](http://staff.cs.upt.ro/~marius/curs/sec/2012/lab1.html).
+The topic this week's lab is [access rights in *nix OSes (link to what you have to solve)](http://staff.cs.upt.ro/~marius/curs/sec/2012/lab1.html).

 Remember, ideally we work on [a virtual machine](https://github.com/SSC-2016/lab-rules/blob/master/README.md#general-workflow).
 But this week we can use the physical machine.